Particle production rate for a dynamical system using the path integral approach: Particle Production in Vaidya geometry

 \section{Particle Production in Vaidya geometry}

 In quantum physics, quantum fluctuations allow the creation of particle-antiparticle pairs of virtual particles.
 These pairs exist for an extremely short time, and then annihilate each other.
 In some cases, it is possible to separate the pair using external energy, therefore they avoid annihilation and become actual (long-lived) particles.
 For long-lived particle creation (which respects energy conditions) one particle must fall back into the black hole and the other to leave to future infinity where an asymptotic observer could detect the particle.
 Hiscock et al. \cite{Hiscock} conducted a study on the creation of particles by shell-focusing singularities in Vaidya geometry.
 If the singularity is marginally naked, meaning its Cauchy horizon aligns with the event horizon, they have successfully determined the spectrum of particles by Hawking's approach.
+This dynamic closely resembles those observed in extremal black holes.
+While marginally naked singularities and extremal black holes display similar characteristics, they fundamentally differ in horizon structure, particle spectra, and stress-energy behavior.
+In marginally naked singularities, the Cauchy horizon momentarily coincides with the event horizon, exposing infinite curvature, while extremal black holes have a degenerate event horizon that fully cloaks the singularity.
+Marginally naked singularities produce a quasi-thermal spectrum with frequency-dependent temperature, whereas extremal black holes have zero temperature.
+Additionally, the stress-energy tensor diverges on the Cauchy horizon of marginally naked singularities but remains finite for extremal black holes.
 Firouzjaee and Ellis \cite{Ellis} showed that when considering quantum fluctuations, particle formation may be predicted by including a generalized uncertainty principle in the context of a slowly varying dynamical horizon.